Why Working From Home Doesn’t Work For Everyone

 Creative and innovative thinking can suffer

-Working from home supporters (including us!) often cite studies that showcase the benefits of breaking the confines of the traditional office.
+Working from home supporters (myself included!) often cite studies that showcase the benefits of breaking the confines of the traditional office.
 While these studies are reputable and the data speaks for itself, for those people that have not been fully accustomed to working from home, productivity can slowly diminish.

 A study by Dr. Helen Fitzhugh on the long-term health consequences to confined working found that there are a number of wellbeing issues, including tiredness, boredom, anxiety, depression, sleeplessness, and even elevated drug and alcohol abuse.